MastaTabs/a1200spwr/README.md

 ![A1200 Back](pix/a1200_pwr2.png)

-It has been tested by me and was found to be working good.
+This design has not been finally tested yet.

 ### License
 The Amiga1200 single power documentation, including the design itself, is copyright © MastaTabs (Tobias Seiler) 2020.